fees & rebates

 Medicare rebates are available for Focused Psychological Services where eligibility criteria are met under:

-Unlike the Better Access initiative (focused on diagnosable mental health conditions), CCMP services are designed for clients whose mental health needs are part of a broader chronic condition management plan.
+CCMPs are designed for clients whose needs are part of a broader chronic condition management plan developed with their medical practitioner.

 For further information on MHTPs and CCMPs

-Depending on your fund and level of cover, you may be eligible to receive a partial rebate for mental health services, including counselling and psychological services, with an Accredited Mental Health Social Worker.
+Depending on your fund and level of cover, you may be eligible to receive a partial rebate for psychological services, with an Accredited Mental Health Social Worker.

 cancellation policy.